rashadkhan97/Junit-Practice-Exercise/README.md

 - **Web Table Scraping**:
   Extracts and prints data from web tables, demonstrating:
   - Iteration through rows and cells.
-  - Use of CSS selectors for precise data extraction.
+  - CSS selectors are used for precise data extraction.

 - **Frame Handling**:
   Interacts with iframe elements by switching contexts using `driver.switchTo().frame`.